jassibringit/Metronome-app/README.md

-A metronome app designed to perfect your rhythm playing.
+A metronome app designed to perfect your rhythm playing